Japanese Amagi class Aircraft Carrier:

 missiles carried are fusion warheads and most missiles are normally smart

-Rate of Fire: One at a time or in volleys of 2, 4, 8, 16, or 24 missiles for the whole launcher per melee.
+Rate of Fire: One at a time or in volleys of two (2), four (4), eight (8), sixteen (16), or twenty-four (24) missiles for the whole launcher per melee.
 Missile cells are automatically reloaded and are ready to fire next melee.

 Payload: 48 missile cells in launcher with reload systems for each cell (1 reload each cell).
 One long range missile or two medium range missiles may be carried per cell but reload must be the same load out as well.
 The ship will usually carry all 48 cells with two medium range missiles each.